NavTrust: Benchmarking Trustworthiness for Embodied Navigation: Experiments

 Simply adding a depth sensor does not ensure robustness; the fusion strategy is critical.
-Despite using the same depth hardware, ETPNav (RxR) matches WMNav in PRS-SR (0.87 vs.\ 0.87) but trails by 0.07 in PRS-SPL (0.79 vs.\ 0.86).
-This gap potentially stems from ETPNav’s early-fusion design, which feeds raw depth directly into its transformer stack, so Gaussian noise, quantization, or multipath corruptions contaminate every token the planner processes.
-WMNav, by contrast, extracts monocular features first and introduces depth as an auxiliary channel with learned confidence gating, enabling it to down-weight unreliable range inputs in real time.
-This late-fusion with noise filtering outperforms raw early fusion.
-On the R2R dataset, ETPNav exhibits a larger performance drop, which may be because depth failures are no longer compensated by the fine-grained RxR instructions, as the simpler R2R directions provide weaker guidance and thus amplify the impact of corrupted depth.
+Despite using the same depth hardware, ETPNav (RxR) matches WMNav in PRS-SR (0.87 vs.\ 0.87) but trails by 0.07 in PRS-SPL (0.79 vs.\ 0.86). \del{This gap potentially stems from ETPNav’s early-fusion design, which feeds raw depth directly into its transformer stack, so Gaussian noise, quantization, or multipath corruptions contaminate every token the planner processes.} This gap potentially stems from depth being load-bearing in ETPNav: its waypoints - and thus the nodes of the topological graph - are predicted from depth alone.
+WMNav, by contrast, extracts monocular features first \del{and introduces depth as an auxiliary channel with learned confidence gating, enabling it to down-weight unreliable range inputs in real time.} and uses depth only for geometric projection, with its VLM reasoning running on the RGB panorama, so corrupted range inputs stay largely out of its decisions. \del{This late fusion with noise filtering outperforms raw early fusion.
+On the R2R dataset, ETPNav exhibits a larger performance drop, which may be because depth failures are no longer compensated by the fine-grained RxR instructions, as the simpler R2R directions provide weaker guidance and thus amplify the impact of corrupted depth.}

 \textbf{Instruction Corruptions.} The language models in ETPNav, NaVid, and Uni-NaVid are pre-trained on massive datasets, making them more robust to superficial edits like capitalization changes.
 Success rate changes are minor (ETPNav -1\%, NaVid +2\%, Uni-NaVid +1\% for RxR), confirming that all three models interpret instructions correctly regardless of case.
 When lexical anchors are removed via random masking, waypoint grounding degrades, and SR declines nonlinearly: at 50\% masking, NaVid loses 12\% SR while ETPNav drops 28\% and Uni-NaVid 21\% for RxR; full 100\% masking drives all three methods toward near-random navigation.
 Stylistic rewrite reveals a vocabulary gap. ``Friendly/Novice'' instructions with simple clauses reduce SR by 13-18\% on NaVid, 26-33\% on ETPNav, and 24-27\% on Uni-NaVid, meanwhile ``Professional/Formal'' prompts packed with rare synonyms cut SR by about 22-26\% on NaVid, 37-40\% on ETPNav, and 31-36\% on Uni-NaVid for RxR.
 Adversarial prompt injection disrupts encoding: generic black-box prefixes trim SR by roughly 10-30\% across the three agents, showing the malicious injections (e.g., high masking ratios combined with distractor clauses) almost completely derail navigation.
 White-box attacks, where the adversary exploits the internal tokenization logic, are only applicable to NaVid and Uni-NaVid; ETPNav’s tokenizer is embedded tightly within its pipeline, which blocks such alterations but also reduces its tolerance for style variations.
 In Fig.~\ref{fig: visualization}, ETPNav may start well toward the goal but veer off once instructions contain out-of-vocabulary semantic cues.